Inspired

 People of Asian heritage — initially from the Philippines — arrived in California as early as 1587.
 Since that time, immigrants from other Asian and Pacific Island nations have settled in this part of the world.
 With each group bringing its own cultural practices, diverse people have immigrated for a variety of reasons.
 Some have financial means, while others do not; some immigrate for education or business; some are escaping from a hostile situation.
 There are many other scenarios to account for, and these have varied over the years, too.

 One of the easiest ways of engaging with Asian cultures is, of course, through food — and not just at franchise Chinese restaurants.
-In both the US and Canada we can easily find restaurants and cafes featuring authentic food from around the world.
-During the pandemic, many people have been trying new recipes and cooking styles.
-With the possibility of the reopening of markets and other businesses, what about buying new spices and Asian vegetables to try at home?
+In both the US and Canada, we can easily find restaurants and cafes featuring authentic food from around the world.
+During the pandemic, many people tried new recipes and cooking styles.
+Now that markets and other businesses have reopened, what about buying new spices and Asian vegetables to try at home?

 Yet another option: learning about history and cultures from books and films.
 Although a complete list of books and films would be long, with each having a slightly different angle in the storyline, you can readily find one or more to suit your own taste and curiosity.
 We will mention a few here.
 You might be interested in film classics such as “South Pacific” and “Sayonara,” both based on novels by James Michener as they explore prejudices against Pacific Island and Japanese people.
 Another older book adapted for film is Pearl S. Buck’s “The Good Earth,” which depicts life in a Chinese village.
 Two of my favorite Asian authors are Amy Tan and Jhumpa Lahiri, whose books have given me fresh insights about their cultures.

 Contemporary works also include the Japanese film “Departures” and the Indian film “Slumdog Millionaire.”
-This year “Minari,” a movie about a Korean family moving to Arkansas, was nominated for Academy Awards for best film, director, original screenplay, and original music score, with Yuh-jung Youn winning as best supporting actress.
-Last year, another South Korean film, “Parasite,” won multiple awards including the Academy Award for best picture, director, screenplay, and international feature film.
+Three years ago, “Minari,” a movie about a Korean family moving to Arkansas, was nominated for Academy Awards for Best Film, Director, Original Screenplay, and Original Music Score, with Yuh-jung Youn winning Best Supporting Actress.
+Four years ago, another South Korean film, “Parasite,” won multiple awards, including the Academy Award for best picture, director, screenplay, and international feature film.

 How might we go deeper than simply absorbing and appreciating cultural awareness?
 Certainly, we can be kind and friendly towards all people wherever we encounter them – and we can make more attempts to have those encounters.
 These words from Abdu’l-Baha, son of Baha’u’llah, the founder of the Baha’i Faith, addressed this theme: